On the capture of dark matter by neutron stars: Conclusions

 \section{Conclusions}

 Our limiting results for $\rho_\chi=10^3$ GeV/cm$^3$ using $N_b^{Ch}$ and $N_b^{BEC}(r=r_{th})$ are shown in Fig. \ref{limits}.
 The upper region is excluded when $\sigma_{\chi\chi}=0$, because of $\chi n$ scattering.
 Thermalization is crucial for the dark matter particles to become self-gravitating, thus the region of parameter space for which the thermalization does not occur cannot be excluded by considering the collapse of the neutron star.
 The region labeled ``no thermalization" shows the region of parameters for which $t_{th}>10^9$ yr.
-The vertical line in Fig. \ref{limits} is the upper limit on $m_\chi$ from the Bullet Cluster limit when $\sigma_{\chi\chi ,24}=1$.
+The vertical line in Fig. \ref{limits} { comes from the Bullet Cluster limit when $\sigma_{\chi\chi ,24}=1$ in eq.
+(3.10), namely that $m_\chi>0.5$ GeV.}

+The upper exclusion region in Fig. \ref{limits} is consistant with the limits in Ref. \cite{McDermott:2011vn} for our choice of $t_{max}$.
+This limit takes into account Bose-Einstein condensate.
+A similar shape for the exclusion region without the Bose-Einstein condensate restriction (for $m_\chi>7.4$ GeV) appears in Ref. \cite{Kouvaris:2011fk}.
+For $m_\chi<m_n$, the inclusion of Pauli blocking changes the slope of the limiting exclusion region for $\sigma_{\chi\chi,24}=0$.}